YouTube Shorts: Health risks

-Researchers from the Guizhou University of Finance and Economics and Western Michigan University found that short-form videos like YouTube Shorts and TikTok may make it easier for young adults and children to develop addictive behavior because short-form videos provide "short bursts of thrills."
-These researchers found that college students in the U.S. and China watch short-form videos for entertainment, knowledge, and to build social identities.
+Researchers from the Guizhou University of Finance and Economics and Western Michigan University found that short-form video platforms like YouTube Shorts and TikTok may make it easier for young adults and children to develop addictive behavior because short-form videos provide "short bursts of thrills."
+These researchers found that college students in the US and China watch short-form videos for entertainment, knowledge, and to build social identities.

 The Wall Street Journal reported that some parents are concerned about the effects of short-form videos on their children, as there is no way to disable YouTube Shorts or set limits.
-When children watch short-form videos, they learn to expect continual stimulation and fast-paced changes, which can cause problems when engaging in activities that require greater focus, such as reading.
+When children watch short-form videos, they learn to expect continual stimulation and fast-paced changes, which can cause problems in the future when engaging in activities that require greater focus, such as reading.

-Recent studies highlighted the connection between short-form videos such as YouTube Shorts and the brain's reward system, specifically dopamine release.
-According to Dr. Anna Lembke, a psychiatrist and chief of Stanford University's dual diagnosis addiction clinic, brief attention-grabbing videos act as powerful stimuli triggering dopamine surges akin to other addictive behaviors.
+Recent studies connect short-form videos such as YouTube Shorts to the brain's reward system, specifically dopamine release.
+According to Dr. Anna Lembke, a psychiatrist and chief of Stanford University's dual diagnosis addiction clinic, brief attention-grabbing videos are powerful stimuli, triggering dopamine surges like other addictive behaviors.
 The rapid and easily consumable nature of short-form videos can elicit high levels of dopamine; since dopamine serves as a motivator rather than a direct source of pleasure, individuals are compelled to seek rewarding activities and become addicted to them.
 Such neurochemical responses lead to addictive patterns and behaviors, entering a vicious cycle.
 Digital addiction can lead to shorter attention spans and slower cognitive processing.